 \subsubsection{Case 1: Rigid slave beam}

 The first case considers a rigid slave body, and we implement the \textit{rigidity} by constraining all DOFs in the finite element discretization of the beam, and the closest point projection employs the numerical scheme presented in Sections \ref{glob_csearch} and \ref{loc_csearch}.
-We choose the cutoff radius $r_\mathrm{c}=3R=0.3\,\mathrm{m}$ in the global contact search.
 Fig.\,\ref{ex_str2b_case1_deform} shows the deformed configuration.
 During the sliding contact, as we consider frictionless contact, no $Y$-directional contact force should act on the lower beam.
-However, if the number of Gauss integration points along the axis of the slave body is not sufficient like the case $n_\mathrm{G}=4$, it is seen in Fig.\,\ref{cont_slide_case1_cent_ydisp_master} that an unphysical $Y$-displacement occurs.
-For both cases $n_\mathrm{G}=10$ and $20$, it is shown that the $Y$-displacement vanishes to machine precision.
-However, it is observed in case of $n_\mathrm{G}=10$ that the active-set iteration does not converge but oscillates between two different contact states in several load steps, e.g., the last one, see Fig.\,\ref{ex_str2b_case1_hist}.
-With $n_\mathrm{G} = 20$, the active-set iteration converges in all load steps.
+However, if the number of Gauss integration points along the axis of the slave body is not sufficient like the case $n^\mathrm{sub}_\mathrm{el}=4$, it is seen in Fig.\,\ref{cont_slide_case1_cent_ydisp_master} that an unphysical $Y$-displacement occurs.
+For both cases $n^\mathrm{sub}_\mathrm{el}=10$ and $20$, it is shown that the $Y$-displacement vanishes to machine precision.
+However, it is observed that, if $\varepsilon_\theta$ is too small (e.g., $\varepsilon_\theta=0.25\pi$), the active-set iteration does not converge but oscillates between two different contact states in several load steps, e.g., the last one, see Fig.\,\ref{ex_str2b_case1_hist}.
+With $\varepsilon_\theta=0.4\pi$, the active set iteration converges in all load steps.
 We calculate the \textit{average normal gap} over the whole contact area by

-Fig.\,\ref{btb_slide_case1_conv_penet} shows that the average normal gap decreases, and the total contact force converges, with increasing penalty parameter.